3scale/porta/portafly/doc/ux_specs/global_components/modal.md

           * the input fields will be enabled again (to allow user eventually copy paste their content)
           * an inline warning message will be displayed above the form buttons -->

-### _'Confirm deletion'_ modal
+### _'Delete confirmation'_ modal
-* Modal's header will include the name of the current API (Product or Backend) the user is trying to delete
+* Modal's header includes the name of the current API (Product or Backend) the user is trying to delete
 * Enter API name > text input field [required]
+  * Label text includes the name of the current API the user is trying to delete
+  * API name is contained into code tags for easier copy pasting
   * Validation error:
     * Wrong product name on _onblur_
 * Buttons